 Since 2006, I have been transforming written Russian into my native English for clients around the world.

-I also occasionally work from Uzbek, which, despite what many people think, is not at all like Russian.
+I also work from Uzbek, which, despite what many people think, is not at all like Russian.

 ATA-certified Russian to English translator,